B-Roux/light-tcp-client/README.md

 ## Installation

-* Change the working directory to where you want the file to be located:
+* Change the working directory to where you want the file to be located

 ```zsh
 cd /usr/local/bin
 ```

-* Clone the git repository:
+* Clone the git repository

 ```zsh
 sudo git clone https://github.com/B-Roux/ltcp-client.git